 - Now execute the driver installer again.

-Note that the driver needs to match the Windows architecture in order to work.
+Important: The driver needs to match the Windows architecture in order to work.
 Installing a 32-bit driver on a 64-bit system will not work, even in compatibility mode.

 If the downloaded driver package does not have a setup or install program, you need to manually install the driver using the Device Manager.